Tips to Improve Home Recording Quality

 - Keep the camera/microphone clear from sources of noise

 You'll want to think about what is placed near your microphone.
 For example, fans can be anywhere from minor annoyance to completely deafening depending on where the microphone is in relation to the fan.
 Your desktop computer's fans could also be picked up by the mic, especially if it's an older computer.
 It's very common for the audio indicator to light up when you're not speaking because of ambient background noise.
-As long as the indicator isn't constantly maxed out or spiking while you're not speaking, then the background noise shouldn't be a problem.
+As long as the indicator isn't constantly maxed out or spiking while you're not speaking, then the background noise shouldn't be too much of a problem.

 - No need to be a perfectionist for lectures!